Union County-Marysville

 Land Increment Tax

-Development increases land value.
-A portion of that increased value is captured to support public needs.
+Development increases land value, and a portion of that increased value is captured to support public needs.

-Companies that receive property tax abatements still pay Land Increment Tax.
+Companies receiving property tax abatements still pay Land Increment Tax.

 Agricultural Use

-CAUV (Current Agricultural Use Value) is a property tax program in Ohio that allows agricultural land to be taxed based on its value for farming, rather than its full market value.
+CAUV (Current Agricultural Use Value) is an Ohio property tax program that taxes farmland according to its agricultural production value rather than market value.

 Conclusion